objectionary/eo-phi-normalizer/proposals/README.md

 ## Proposal process

-1. [No label] An author submits a proposal for discussion as a pull request against the `normalizer` repository ([link](https://github.com/objectionary/eo-phi-normalizer)).
+1. [No label] An author submits a proposal for discussion as a pull request against the ([repository](https://github.com/objectionary/eo-phi-normalizer)).
 1. [[proposal under review](https://github.com/objectionary/eo-phi-normalizer/labels/proposal%20under%20review)] The Normalizer team discusses the proposal in the commit section of the pull request, while the author refines the proposal.
 This phase lasts as long as necessary.
 1. Eventually, the Normalizer team does one of these actions:
    1. Rejects the proposal [[proposal rejected](https://github.com/objectionary/eo-phi-normalizer/labels/proposal%20rejected)].